Embedded Developer

 • Examples of interrupts include keyboard input, timer events, and hardware errors

-Q10.
-What are different interrupts?
+Q. What are the different types of interrupts?

 Ans.